iturdikulov/notes/boot sector.md

 ## Partition tables

-Disk usuly must be partitioned and there are two defenitions how to store partition information.
+Usually disks must be partitioned and there are two definitions how to store partition information.

 1. MBR (Master Boot Record) - is the **first sector** of a data storage device that has been partitioned.
 The MBR sector may contain code to locate the active partition and invoke its volume boot record.
-2. VBR (Volume Boot Record) - is the **first sector** of a data storage device that has *not* been partitioned, or the first sector of an individual partition on a data storage device that has been partitioned.
+2. VBR (Volume Boot Record) - is the **first sector** of a data storage device that has _not_ been partitioned, or the first sector of an individual partition on a data storage device that has been partitioned.
 It may contain code to load an operating system (or other standalone program) installed on that device or within that partition.

 The maximum capacity of MBR partition tables is only about 2 terabytes.